why CDK Global Inc. [CDK] is a Good Choice for Investors After New Price Target of $65.60

-CDK Global Inc. [NASDAQ: CDK] slipped around -0.29 points on Wednesday, while shares priced at $49.69 at the close of the session, down -0.58%.
+CDK Global Inc. [NASDAQ: CDK] jumped around 0.4 points on Thursday, while shares priced at $50.09 at the close of the session, up 0.80%.
 The company report on June 15, 2021 that CDK Global Introduces CDK OnePay Fueled by Global Payments.

 >> 7 Top Picks for the Post-Pandemic Economy <<